 If your first offense DUI charge was dismissed, it can immediately be sealed from your criminal record, so long as you do not have a prior felony conviction.

 If you entered a plea or were found guilty, you may be eligible to expunge your DUI.
 You must wait five (5) years from the completion of your sentence and you will need to be a first-time offender, with no other criminal convictions on your criminal record.

 We Can Help You!

-If you have been charged with a DUI in Rhode Island, call the dedicated and zealous RI DUI attorneys at Abilheira Law today.
+If you have been charged with a DUI in Rhode Island, call the dedicated and zealous RI DUI legal practitioner at Abilheira Law, LLC today.
 Let our attorneys help negotiate the best possible outcome in your case.
 We can help you avoid lengthy suspensions, jail time, and more.

 Call Now: 401-245-5100!
 We are available 24/7 to take your call